Skip to Content

 At Wisner Baum, we have handled numerous cases against Robinson Helicopter Co. stemming from the following safety issues:

 Fuel Tanks: The fuel tank design in several Robinson models, particularly the R22 and R44, historically presented another significant safety concern.
 These fuel tanks were prone to rupture during crashes, leading to post-crash fires that often proved fatal even in otherwise survivable accidents.
-This vulnerability has been essentially resolved with the addition of a rubber fuel bladder and it is assumed that all operating U.S. Robinson helicopters are not protected.
+This vulnerability has been essentially resolved with the addition of a rubber fuel bladder, and it is assumed that all U.S. Robinson helicopters are not protected.

 Rotor Blade Failure: Some of our cases have alleged rotor blade failures, where the helicopter blades peel apart during flight, potentially slicing through the cockpit or tail boom.
 In some cases, they completely separate from the mast, raising serious questions about structural integrity and maintenance requirements.